-In its initial scheduling order, the Court stated that it anticipated trial in this case to occur in or around March 2022.
+The Court stated that it anticipated trial in this case to occur in or around April 2022.
 Based on currently available information, the Company is unable to make a reasonable estimate of loss or range of losses, if any, arising from this matter.